zkxqxkz/aiagent_playground/README.md

  Note that you can try to obtain as much information as possible from the internet to accomplish things.
  But please make sure to avoid any situations when the solution to the problem is given to the agent as part of its input.

+Finally, for the sake of clarity: you are not expected to do all there is to be done here, but of course the more you achieve the better.

 Good luck!